> For the complete documentation index, see llms.txt.

 • Description.

-5. Wait for the Azure DevOps pipeline to create your new repository with the Cookiecutter template.
+5. Wait for Azure DevOps to create the repository, scaffold the Cookiecutter template, and create the Port entity.